nuts-foundation/nuts-node/docs/pages/getting-started/5-authentication.rst

 ********************

 In the contract signing flow, a device or web page communicates with the Nuts node.
-Therefore the Nuts node needs to be accessible to the public internet.
+Therefore the Nuts node needs to be accessible from the public internet.
 All APIs on the Nuts node starting with ``/public`` (without a trailing slash) must be accessible over HTTPS without any additional security measures that could prevent access by web or mobile devices.
 A domain must also be available which resolves to those APIs.
 The domain must be configured on the Nuts node: